 I would have loved to dew ret but it was approaching the end of September and starting to get nippy at nights.
 So, I pulled out what we call “the Coffin” It’s a big black wheelie box that usually holds stuff in the garage.
 Now it’s my flax bin.
 It’s a fabulous flax retting bin because it is over 4 feet long and gets nice and hot in the sun.

-Figuring out when to stop the soak is hard for me.
+Figuring out when to stop retting is hard for me.
 I was trying to keep the lid on the box as much as possible because the black top helped keep the water up to a good retting temperature.
-After the first week, I checked the retting progress every afternoon.
+It was a cold fall, and it took over a week before things got interesting.
+I checked the retting progress every afternoon.

-Once it was retted, I laid it out in the yard to dry, and then put it back into the coffin until I had time to build a flax brake.
+Once it was retted, I laid the flax in the yard to dry, and then put it back into the coffin until I had time to build a flax brake.
 Life got strange, and the COVID pandemic put a spike in my plans to process the flax in 2020.
 So, here we are- 2021.
 I finally had time and energy to build some tools.
 Building a Flax Brake will take you to the plans and step by step directions.

 Have you noticed there hasn’t been any talk about weaving a sail yet?
 It’s coming!
 There will be a sail!